dannyl1u/fallhacks2023/readme.md

 # Discord Bot Utility

 ## Introduction:
-This project introduces a multi-functional Discord bot that provides various utilities to users.
-Whether you need help with time management using Pomodoro timers, playing YouTube video audio in a voice channel, text-to-speech functionality, setting reminders, and more, our bot is here to assist you.
-The bot easily interacts with users using commands prefixed with `!`.
+Our project, inspired by the theme "uncovering a new leaf", presents a multi-dimensional Discord bot designed to usher in a fresh approach to studying.
+Recognizing the challenges that students and lifelong learners face in managing their time, sourcing study materials, and retaining information, we have integrated features such as Pomodoro timers, YouTube video audio streaming for educational content, text-to-speech functionality, and reminder systems.
+By simply using commands prefixed with '!', users can revamp their study habits, and turn over a new leaf in their academic journey.

 ## Features: